After years of wanting and months of trying…

 I looked up at him and said, “Yeah, really.”
 I took the tests out of the drawer and showed him, and we both sat on the couch and hugged and cried.
 He was so shocked, he didn’t even notice me turning off the hidden camera and didn’t realize I had recorded it until several minutes later when I started watching it.

 Once I was done working, we began calling our parents and siblings.
-After that, we started calling our friends.
+After that, we started calling our close friends.
 Once all the excitement was over, reality kicked in.
 Will I be a good mom?
 Can we support this baby financially?
 I also started getting very light twinges of cramps, which completely terrified me.
-I do not feel prepared for pregnancy.
-Pregnancy scares me.
+I did not feel prepared for pregnancy.
 I suddenly felt scared and overwhelmed and trapped.
 I started shaking uncontrollably and feeling sick.
 My panic attacks normally last a few hours.
-Thankfully, I was so exhausted from the previous sleepless night and from the excitement that I passed out after only having a panic attack for 20 minutes.
+Thankfully, I was so exhausted from the previous sleepless night and from the excitement that I slipped into sleep after only having a panic attack for 20 minutes.
 I have a feeling pregnancy and clinical depression/anxiety will be challenging.
 But God is with me always.

 I am now 4 weeks and 1 day, according to my Ovia Pregnancy App.
 I feel much less anxious, and much more excited.